authelia/authelia/docs/content/en/blog/release-notes-4.38/index.md

 configuration option.
 The logs should give an indication of the method used by clients so it should be very easy to update this option.

 In addition to this support for new Client Authentication Methods has been added.
-Specifically `client_secret_jwt` and `private_key_jwt`.
+Specifically, `client_secret_jwt` and `private_key_jwt`.

-#### Subject Based Client Authorization Policies
+#### Subject-Based Client Authorization Policies

 Clients can now be configured to allow, disallow, or require a specific authentication level for individual users or groups of users.
 See [authorization_policies](../../configuration/identity-providers/openid-connect/provider.md#authorization_policies)